Is the Loss of Intimacy Due to My Medical Condition?

 Hello Bob,

 I can understand what you are going through.
-Four years ago, I had a colostomy followed soon afterwards by three operations to remove a kidney stone.
+Four years ago, I had a colostomy followed soon afterward by three operations to remove a kidney stone.
 I had trouble with my bags initially, and my partner of 19 years told me that she could not face up to the situation.
 As a result, she now sleeps in a separate bedroom.
 We have not had sex or even a cuddle since my colostomy, and she told me that she is not up to it either.
-The operations have left me partially impotent, and I have not mentioned this to my doctor as I feel, what is the point, although I still have normal feelings.
+The operations have left me partially impotent, and I have not mentioned this to my doctor as I feel what is the point, although I still have normal feelings.
 I discussed this with my partner, and she is quite happy for us to be good companions.
-The last thing she wants is for us to split, as you say, at our age.
-We are both 66 years old, and starting all over again would be difficult, especially for me with a bag.
-As far as our relationship is concerned, we get on fairly well, although at times I get the urge to leave and look for someone else.
-I do get very angry with her, especially when friends are surprised that she is not prepared to go beyond the bag.
+The last thing she wants is for us to split, as you say, at our age, we are both 66 years old, starting all over again would be difficult, especially for me with a bag.
+As far as our relationship is concerned, we get on fairly well, although at times I get the urge to leave and look for someone else, and I do get very angry with her, especially when friends are surprised that she is not prepared to go beyond the bag.
 In addition to my problems, my third CT scan last year revealed a secondary tumor in my lung, which resulted in another operation.
 So far, subsequent scans have not found anything, but I feel my relationship is getting worse as my partner now regards me as a really ill person.
 I've reached the stage where I feel like telling her to go and find someone else who is in better shape.

 tess45